Maxi single: CD maxi singles

-Released by Warner Music in 1993 in the USA.
+Released by Warner Music in 1993 in the US.
 Includes eight different tracks, six of which are versions of the title song.
 Digipak packaging.
 Labeled "compact disc maxi-single" on the front cover.

 Another extensive example is the collection of singles released for the award-winning Mellon Collie and the Infinite Sadness by The Smashing Pumpkins.
 Each of the five singles ("Bullet with Butterfly Wings", "1979", "Zero", "Tonight, Tonight", "Thirty-Three") had two or more additional songs; most of them had six or seven.
 All of the maxi singles were released together, with additional tracks on some, as The Aeroplane Flies High box set, for a total of thirty-three tracks across the five singles.
 Adding that to the total number of other unique tracks on the main CD and vinyl releases of the album itself brings the grand total track count of Mellon Collie to fifty-eight.

-As a result of the 1998 UK Chart Supervisory Committee ruling on chart eligible singles containing no more than 20 minutes of material, many of the U.K.'s dance music singles contained edited / faded mixes.
+As a result of the 1998 UK Chart Supervisory Committee ruling on chart-eligible singles containing no more than 20 minutes of material, many of the U.K.'s dance music singles contained edited / faded mixes.
 This increased demand for imported European & American CD maxi singles in the UK, especially amongst DJs who required full-length tracks.